awslabs/graphstorm/docs/source/api/references/graphstorm.model.rst

     * Input layer: an input encoder that converts input node/edge features into embeddings with the given hidden dimensions.
-The output of an input layer will become the input of the GNN layer, or the decoder layer if no need of message passing computation.
+The output of an input layer will become the input of the GNN layer, or the decoder layer if GNN is not needed.
     * GNN layer (Optional): a GNN encoder that performs the message passing computation.
       The outputs of a GNN layer are embeddings of nodes that wil be used in the decoder layer.
     * Decoder layer: a task specific decoder that converts results from either a GNN layer or